-ESM is designed to be taught over a one day period with a minimum of 2 hours of lecture and 2 hours of confined water.
+ESM is designed to be taught over a 2 day period with a minimum of 2 hours of lecture and 2 hours of confined water.

 All UTD classes are videotaped for educational and review purposes only.
 We believe it is invaluable for students to visually focus on their individual in-water skills, situational awareness, communication, and team diving.
 Learning to self evaluate is an important aspect of the class.

-UTD equipment configuration is designed to be simple, efficient, and consistent.
+You are encouraged to use your personal equipment for the course.
+We will discuss the pros and cons of your current configuration compared to the UTD configuration.
+The UTD equipment configuration is designed to be simple, efficient, and consistent.
 To get the most from your class it is advisable that you take the course in a complete UTD style system.
-You do not have to own any UTD equipment.
-You can rent you all the equipment (even the back plate and wing if necessary.)
+You do not have to own any UTD equipment as it can be rented.
+Certain equipment will be provided so that you may experience the difference your configuration will make.
 To better assist you in preparing for class, we have listed below our required and suggested equipment lists for the class.

 o Back plate BC System, SS or Aluminum Back plate w/ web harness and hardware

 o One spool with 100 feet of line